lnshewmo/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis

+Using R to review production data for factors affecting vehicle performance

 ## Linear Regression to Predict MPG

+The following metrics were collected on 50 prototype vehicles:
+- vehicle length
+- vehicle weight
+- spoiler angle
+- ground clearance
+- AWD (all-wheel drivetrain)
+- mpg (miles per gallon)

+The goal is to design a linear model to predict mpg.
+Using R, the following data summary was generated:

+![lm image](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/MechaCar_LM.png)

--Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+These variables provided a non-random amount of variance to the mpg values in the dataset at a significance level of 0.05:
+  - vehicle length and ground clearance

+The slope of the linear model
 -Is the slope of the linear model considered to be zero?
 Why or why not?
 -Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-![lm image](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/MechaCar_LM.png)

 ## Summary Statistics on Suspension Coils